Sinan81/miscellaneous/howto_edit_an_iso_image.md

-# How to edit an ISO file
+# How to edit an ISO image file

 Sometimes, it necessary to edit ISO files, and this can be done as follows.